kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 ### Category 1: Motivational & Personal Fit Questions
 #### Q1: Why do you want to work for Citizens?
-1. Background -> Citizens’ emphasis data-driven decision-making
+1. Background -> Citizens' emphasis data-driven decision-making
 2. Alignment -> improve customer exp thru data insights
 3. Opportunity -> perfect env. to apply analytical skills while learning from professionals
 4. Long-term -> contribute financial data strategies, make banking more efficient

-> With my background in data science, SQL, and financial analytics, I see a strong alignment with Citizens’ focus on improving customer experience through data insights.
+> With my background in data science, SQL, and financial analytics, I see a strong alignment with Citizens' focus on improving customer experience through data insights.
 I am excited about the opportunity at Citizens because of its strong emphasis on data-driven decision-making in banking.
 I also admire how Citizens integrates risk management and technology in banking operations.
 This internship provides the perfect environment to apply my analytical skills while learning from industry professionals.
 Long-term, I aspire to contribute to financial data strategies, making banking safer and more efficient.

 > I am drawn to Citizens because of its strong commitment to data-driven decision-making in banking.
-The company’s focus on technology, financial analytics, and risk management aligns with my skills in data science, SQL, and financial modeling.
+The company's focus on technology, financial analytics, and risk management aligns with my skills in data science, SQL, and financial modeling.
 Additionally, Citizens fosters an environment of innovation and learning, which excites me as someone eager to apply machine learning and cloud engineering to real-world banking challenges.

 #### Q2: Walk me through your resume
 1. Master/Bachelor